Home

 Charles and Sophie's great-granddaughter, JoAnn Bertelo, Michael W.'s daughter, believes Dorothy Greuter's husband, Michael Bertelo, also died around Christmas.

-Felix and Margarets' seventh and final child, Henry F. Greuter, was born in Newark on July 21, 1884.
-He married Hilda Roth.
+Felix and Margarets' seventh and final child, Henry Franklin Greuter, was born in Newark on July 21, 1884.
+After his father died, Henry was living with his mother Margaret at 393 South Eighth Street in Newark when he married Hildegarde "Hilda" Roth in 1911.
 Hilda was born June 2, 1894, the daughter of Frank Joseph Roth Jr. and Anna Hulda Blasberg.
 Hilda's sister Tillie Roth, married Frederick Otto Bevensee, the son of Otto Bevensee and Anna Greuter.
 Anna was Henry's sister.

-Henry was living at 10 Sharon Ave. in Irvington when he had a heart attack on Dec 19, 1934.
-He lasted 1 week and died on December 27 in Beth Israel Hospital in Newark.
+Henry was living at 10 Sharon Avenue in Irvington when he had a heart attack on December 19, 1934.
+He lasted one week and died on December 27 in Beth Israel Hospital in Newark.
 He was only 50 years old.
 He was buried at Hollywood Memorial Park in Union, New Jersey.

-By 1940, Hilda was living at 12 41st Street in Irvington with her 2nd husband, James Whalen.
-James was born in Massachusetts around 1895.
-He worked as a salesman for the "P. Service".
-His salary was $2200 per year.
+By 1940, Hilda was living at 12 41st Street in Irvington with her second husband, James Walsh Whalen.
+James was born in Massachusetts on June 14, 1899.
+He was a public service worker, earning $2200 per year.
+He was 5' 9" tall, weighed about 170 pounds, with blonde hair, blue eyes, and a ruddy complexion.
 Both James and Hilda were grade school drop-outs.
-Living with them was Hilda's son, Henry Greuter and his wife, Hildegarde.
+Living with them was Hilda's son, Henry Greuter Jr. and his wife, Hildegarde.

 Children of Henry and Hilda:

-At some point, Henry, Hildegarde, Anne and Russell all moved to Jacksonville, Florida.
-Henry was 64 when he died there on April 30, 1977, followed by Anne on September 19, 1980.
-She was 65.
-On December 21, 1997, Hildegarde died at the age of 85, and Russell was last in 1999, age 88.
+Anna and Russ moved to Jacksonville, Florida around 1953 with Henry and Hilda.
+Henry was 64 when he died there on April 30, 1977, followed by Anna on September 19, 1980 when she was 65.
+On December 21, 1997, Hilda died at the age of 85, and Russell, who was living in Snellville, Georgia with his son Russell Jr. and suffering from Alzheimer's, was last in 1999 at age 88.
 They are all buried at Greenlawn Cemetery in Jacksonville.

 Back to the Top!